Gradual Capacity Growth for Sparse Network Discovery

 \subsection{Other Methodological Design Choices}

 \paragraph{Where do we start?
-Initialize with PHEW} We initialize the sparse network using PHEW~\citep{patil2021phew}, which provides a performant starting point at low density.
+Initialize with PHEW} We initialize the sparse network using PHEW~\cite{patil2021phew}, which provides a performant starting point at low density.
 We choose the initial density $\rho_{init}$ to be low enough to allow thorough exploration of the density range, but high enough to avoid disconnected nodes (i.e. nodes with no incoming or outgoing connections).
-More details on initialization are provided in Appendix~\ref{sec:method-details}.

 \paragraph{When to Grow?
 Grow Early in the Training Process}